rohan300557/Vehicle-Detection-Yolo/README.md

 	The below image shown how the Annotation tool look like:
 	![labelimg.png](https://github.com/rohan300557/Vehicle-Detection-Yolo/blob/main/src/Labelimg.png)
 	The output of the following Format is given below:
     ![format.png](https://github.com/rohan300557/Vehicle-Detection-Yolo/blob/main/src/file_format.png)
 * We will use [Darknet](https://github.com/pjreddie/darknet), an open source neural network framework to train the detector.
 We will  clone the the official darknet repository
 	```python:
 	!git clone https://github.com/AlexeyAB/darknet
 	```
 *  To train our object detector we can use the existing pre trained weights that are already trained on huge data sets.
 And we will download the pretrained weights which is previuosly trained on coco dataset from [here](https://pjreddie.com/media/files/darknet53.conv.74).
+Using the concept of transfer learning to train a custom model, using a basic trained model and use its learning to make learn a model for custom data.
 * Changes in the custom config file:
 	-   Uncomment Training and Comment Testing line of batch and subdivison.
 	-   Change line batch to batch=64